sebastianfeldmann/phpbu/README.md

 **PHP Backup Utility**

-*PHPBU* is a php framework that creates backups and syncs your backups to other servers or cloud services and assists you monitor your backup creation.
+*PHPBU* is a php framework that creates and encrypts backups, syncs your backups to other servers or cloud services and assists you monitor your backup creation.

 Get detailed information about all the features and a 'getting started' tutorial at the [PHPBU Website](http://phpbu.de).